-Note, the wording of the objectives has been adjusted to highlight the most relevant aspect of the objective under the scenario.
-For example, an objective that over 20 years seeks 'improvement' may only seek to 'maintain' under a dry RAS.
+Some of the wording of the LTWP objectives has been adjusted to highlight the most relevant aspect of the objective under the scenario.
+For example, a LTWP objective that over 20 years seeks 'improvement' may only seek to 'maintain' under a dry scenario.
 Some of the objectives have been combined for better presentation.
 The full list of objectives can be found in Chapter 3.
 More information about RAS and how it is defined is outlined in Appendix B.